 Szydlo slammed weak-willed EU leaders for allowing the slow death of European culture and its people by taking in millions of refugees that are destroying the Western nations financially, socially and culturally.

-In a defiant speech before the Polish Parliament on Wednesday, Szydlo urged lawmakers to protect Poland and its children from the scourges of Islamist terrorism and cultural suicide:
+In a defiant speech before the Polish Parliament, Szydlo urged lawmakers to protect Poland and its children from the scourges of Islamist terrorism and cultural suicide: